-CE 251 Fluid Mechanics, Fall 2017
+CE 251 Fluid Mechanics, Fall 2018

-When & Where: MWF 9:00 - 9:50, AEC 327
+When & Where: Section 01: MWF 9:00 - 9:50; Section 02: MWF 10:00 - 10:50.
+Both in AEC 306

 Instructor:

-Dr. David Brandes, Professor of Civil & Environmental Engineering Office: AEC 320 Office Hours: MW 2:00-4:00 and by appt E-mail: brandesd@lafayette.edu
+Dr. David Brandes, Professor of Civil & Environmental Engineering Office: AEC 320 Office Hours: MTuW 1:00-3:00 and by appt E-mail: brandesd@lafayette.edu Overview:

-Overview:

-Considering that we breathe fluids, drink fluids, and are largely made up of fluids, fluid mechanics is a topic of fundamental importance to many fields, including civil engineering.
-CE 251 is an engineering fundamentals course emphasizing the application of basic principles of physics to engineering problems with fluids, especially water.
-In this sense it is similar to ES courses like Statics or Strength of Materials, except that we are working with fluids rather than solids.
-The course is particularly important for those students interested in careers in water resources or environmental science & engineering, and fluid mechanics is a major component of the Fundamentals of Engineering (FE) exam.
-The broad objective of the course is for you to learn how to formulate and solve engineering problems involving fluids by applying fundamental principles from engineering, science and mathematics.
+Fluid mechanics is a topic of fundamental importance to many fields of science and engineering, given that air, water, and blood (and beer, wine, coffee, honey, Coke etc) are all fluids with which we are intimately familiar.
+CE 251 is an engineering fundamentals course emphasizing the application of basic principles of physics and math to engineering problems with fluids, especially water.
+In this sense it is similar to ES courses like Statics or Strength of Materials.
+Given its relevance in engineering, fluid mechanics is a major component of the Fundamentals of Engineering (FE) exam.
+The broad objective of the course is for you to learn how to solve engineering problems involving fluids by applying fundamental principles from engineering, science and mathematics.
 Text:

 Engineering Fluid Mechanics, 11th Edition, Wiley, 2016.
 ISBN: 978-1-118-88068-5 D.F.
 Elger, B.A.
 Lebret, C.T.
 Crowe, and J.A.
+Roberson Note: You may use the 9^{th} or 10^{th} editions of this textbook, but you will need to complete the assigned homework problems from the 11^{th} Edition.
+These will be provided in pdf form Course Webpage:

-Roberson http://sites.lafayette.edu/brandesd/courses/ce-251/ Check here for updates to the weekly schedule, homework assignments, etc.
+http://sites.lafayette.edu/brandesd/courses/ce-251/ Check here for updates to the weekly schedule, homework assignments, etc. Course Outcomes:

-Course Webpage: